German schools, reopened a month ago, have seen no major coronavirus outbreaks

 “The important thing is you have to keep the number in the community low,” said Huebner, who is also head of the infectious-disease department at Munich’s Dr. von Hauner Children’s Hospital.
 “This is where the United States will have problems.”

-Despite a rise in infections that Germany’s RKI said “must be taken seriously,” the 1,892 new cases recorded Wednesday among its population of 83 million compares with at least33,200 in the United States — about 17 times as many infections in a population just four times as large.
+Despite a rise in infections that Germany’s RKI said “must be taken seriously,” the 1,484 new cases reported Friday among the country’s population of 83 million compare with at least 37,876 new cases in the latest U.S. report — more than 25 times as many infections in a population just four times as large.

 While Germany has seen an increasing number of cases among young people, health officials have linked that finding to summer travel rather than schools.